 Rob and his wife, Marianne, have five children and live in Lincoln.
-He serves on the Board of Deacons of Zion Church P.C.A., and on the Board of the Eastridge Recreation Association.
+He serves as Chairman of the Board of Deacons of Zion Church P.C.A., and on the Board of the Eastridge Recreation Association.
 He also teaches American Government & the U.S. Constitution to High School students.
-In his “spare time,” Rob trains for and runs half-marathons.
+In his “spare time” Rob trains for and runs half-marathons.

 Nancy J. Salmon is the Commissioner from the Third Congressional District.
 Nancy was appointed by Gov. Dave Heineman on July 23, 2007.

 Prior to her appointment Nancy had been the Hamilton County Assessor for 16 ½ years and Deputy County Assessor for the eight years prior.